theclimbersclub/website/src/_docs/membership/membership-overview.md

 > The Club shall be called ‘THE CLIMBERS’ CLUB’.
 Its objects shall be to encourage mountaineering and
 > rock-climbing and to promote the general interests of mountaineers and the mountain environment.

-A full copy of the rules can be found on here: [Rules document](/docs/membership/CC-Rules-15.pdf){:target="\_blank"}, you should read through them at least once before applying.
+A full copy of the rules can be found on here: [The Climbers' CLub Rules](/docs/membership/CC-Rules-15.pdf){:target="\_blank"}.
+You should read through them at least once before applying.

 ### Time line on applications